videocoin/zktransverify/README.md

 #### CABAC

 CABAC is context based algorithm, where data is encoded in a bitstream.
-Firs syntax elements like macroblock type, prediction mode, etc. are binarised in a bins.
+First, syntax elements like macroblock type, prediction mode, etc. are binarised in a bins.
 Bin is a data structure that consists of variable length bits.
 After binarization - arithmetic encoding applied.
 Arithmetic coder encodes each bit using probabilstic context model and sequentually updates context model with new probabilities.
 This leads us to two properties:

 * encoded bitstream has variable length

-* to get particular syntax element, first decoder has to decode every systax element prior to particular one
+* to get particular syntax element, decoder has to decode every systax element prior to particular one

 ![CABAC coding](./documents/zkproof_cabac_coding.png)